 Why should every Christian buy THE P52 PROJECT book?
 There is a course of action in the dating and redating of the earliest Greek New Testament papyri that will lead inevitably from one action or result to the unintended consequence of undermining the actual trustworthiness of the New Testament.
 Christians need to be able to defend against this trend.
 Much effort was put into THE P52 PROJECT book so that we could understand it and the issues at hand.

-Papyrus 10 (in the Gregory-Aland numbering system), signed by P10 and named Oxyrhynchus papyri 209, is an early copy of part of the New Testament content in Greek.
+Papyrus 26 designated by P26, is an early copy of the New Testament Greek.
 It is a papyrus manuscript of the Epistle to the Romans.
 It contains only Romans 1:1-16.
 The manuscript paleographically has been assigned to c.
 600 C.E.

-Papyrus 7 (in the Gregory-Aland numbering), or ε 11 (von Soden), designated by P7, is an early copy of the New Testament in Greek.
-It is a papyrus manuscript of the Gospel of Luke 4:1-2.
+Papyrus 28 (in the Gregory-Aland numbering), designated by 𝔓28, is an early Greek copy of the New Testament.
+It is a papyrus manuscript of the Gospel of John.